oracle/oci-cli/scripts/install/README.rst

 -OptionalFeatures  This input param is used to specify any optional features that need to be installed as part of OCI CLI install.
 -InstallDir  This input parameter allows the user to specify the directory where CLI installation is done.
 -ExecDir  This input parameter allows the user to specify the directory where CLI executable is stored.
+-ScriptDir  This input parameter allows the user to specify the directory where CLI scripts are stored.
 -UpdatePathAndEnableTabCompletion  If this flag is specified, the PATH environment variable is updated to include CLI executable and tab auto completion of CLI commands is enabled.
 -OciCliVersion  The version of CLI to install, e.g. 2.5.12.
 The default is the latest from pypi.